Random group: The few-relator model of random groups

 The simplest model of random groups is the few-relator model.
 In this model, a number of generators $m\geq 2$ and a number of relations $k\geq 1$ are fixed.
 Fix an additional parameter $\ell$ (the length of the relations), which is typically taken very large.

 Then, the model consists in choosing the relations $r_1\,r_2,\,\ldots,\,r_k$ at random, uniformly and independently among all possible reduced words of length at most $\ell$ involving the letters $a_i$ and their formal inverses $a_i^{-1}$.

 This model is especially interesting when the relation length $\ell$ tends to infinity: with probability tending to $1$ as $\ell\to\infty$ a random group in this model is hyperbolic and satisfies other nice properties.

 Further remarks

 More refined models of random groups have been defined.

 For instance, in the density model, the number of relations is allowed to grow with the length of the relations.
 Then there is a sharp "phase transition" phenomenon: if the number of relations is larger than some threshold, the random group "collapses" (because the relations allow to show that any word is equal to any other), whereas below the threshold the resulting random group is infinite and hyperbolic.

-Constructions of random groups can also be twisted in specific ways to build group with particular properties.
+Constructions of random groups can also be twisted in specific ways to build groups with particular properties.
 For instance, Gromov used this technique to build new groups that are counter-examples to an extension of the Baum–Connes conjecture.